dindy/solid-discussion-app/README.md

 A user can authenticate himself with his [WebID](http://www.w3.org/2005/Incubator/webid/spec/identity/) :
 > The WebID 1.0 (Web Identity and Discovery) standard is used to provide universal usernames/IDs for Solid apps, and to refer to unique Agents (people, organizations, devices). [source](https://github.com/solid/solid)

-The app display the name of the connected user.
+The app display the name and the avatar of the connected user if data are fulfilled.

+The app recover the previous session.

 ### 🔧 Implementation

 The app uses [solid-auth-client](https://github.com/solid/solid-auth-client) library to handle authentication with a [Solid server](https://github.com/solid/solid-platform#servers) such as [node-solid-server](https://github.com/solid/node-solid-server/).
-The library completely abstracts the complexity of connecting a user.
+The library completely abstracts the complexity of authenticating a user and handle the session.

+Once the user is authenticated we load data about the user via his [WebId profile](https://www.w3.org/2005/Incubator/webid/spec/identity/#publishing-the-webid-profile-document) in [turtle](https://www.w3.org/TR/turtle/) format  and parse it with the [rdflib library](https://github.com/linkeddata/rdflib.js/) to extract his `foaf:name` and his `foaf:img`.

+### 📅 Status

+Done

 ### ⭐️ [SDA-2] A user can create a discussion

 #### 📋 Description

-A user can create a new discussion on his pod in a way that is compliant with Solid and Linked Data good practises.
+A user can create a new discussion on his pod.

+The user must give a name to the conversation.

+The user choices the path where to store the conversation on his pod.

+__Warning__ : This story is over-simplistic.
+In order to preserve interoperability between client applications a strategy to determine a default location should be applied using `solid:TypeRegistration` ([see the spec](https://github.com/solid/solid/blob/master/proposals/data-discovery.md)).
+However I couldn't figure out how to fit it in my use case so for now the user choose a location by hand which is a pretty bad UX.
+I think further reflexion and discussion on this topic need to be done by the Solid community.

 ### 🔧 Implementation

-#### Vocabulary

-The app uses the [SIOC Core Ontology Specification](https://www.w3.org/Submission/sioc-spec/) to modelize  data.
-E.g : The class [`sioc:Thread`](http://rdfs.org/sioc/ns#Thread) represents a discussion.
+The app uses the [SIOC Core Ontology Specification](https://www.w3.org/Submission/sioc-spec/) to modelize business data (discussion, messages, participants, etc.).
+Other vocabularies will be implemented later.

-#### Follow your nose

-#### Resource authorizations
+The class [`sioc:Thread`](http://rdfs.org/sioc/ns#Thread) is used to represent a discussion.

+### 📅 Status

+Doing

-### ⭐️ [SDA-3] A user can invite people
+### ⭐️ [SDA-3] A user can invite participants

 #### 📋 Description